axiom-data-science/portal-docs/overview.rst

 .. tip:: For quick reference, the depth range for data being viewed in the map is shown in the right-hand map legend beneath the time extent.

-To filter data by depth:

-#.
-Click on the depth icon in the bottom right of the map.
-Click and drag both ends of the depth slider control to adjust the vertical bounds.
-Note that the depth values represent meters beneath the water surface.
-Click and drag the middle of the depth slider control bar to step through the vertical data.
-Hover your mouse over the depth slider bar to see the vertical range of the data that has been selected.
+For more details, please see the :ref:`filter-by-depth-how-to` page.

+For other ways to filter data in the map, please see the :ref:`filter-data-how-to` page.

 .. _polygon-tool-overview:

 Polygon Tool
 ============

 To further interact with data in the map, the polygon tool can be used to create summary statistics across spatial areas of interest.
-To use the polygon tool:

-#.
-Click on the polygon tool icon.
-Draw a polygon on the map around the area of interest using mouse clicks at each corner or bend in your shape.
-When you're finished drawing, double-click to complete the shape.

-#.
-A data display window will open showing a summary chart of the data within the polygon.
-Beneath the data layer title at the top of the data display window, the number of observations contained within the polygon will be shown.

-#.
-To delete the shape, click the ``Trash can`` icon next to the polygon tool.
+For more details, please see the :ref:`use-polygon-tool-how-to` page.

 ..
 Instance State Saving
 .. =====================